transdigiware/blockchain/howto/ibp-console-build-network.md

 # Build a network tutorial
 {: #ibp-console-build-network}

 {{site.data.keyword.blockchainfull}} Platform is a blockchain-as-a-service offering that enables you to develop, deploy, and operate blockchain applications and networks.
 You can learn more about blockchain components and how they work together by visiting the [Blockchain component overview](/docs/services/blockchain?topic=blockchain-blockchain-component-overview#blockchain-component-overview).
-This tutorial is the first part in the [sample network tutorial series](/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network#ibp-console-build-network-sample-tutorial) and describes how to use the {{site.data.keyword.blockchainfull_notm}} Platform console to build a fully functional network on Kubernetes cluster deployed into the cloud infrastructure of our choosing.
+This tutorial is the first part in the [sample network tutorial series](/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network#ibp-console-build-network-sample-tutorial) and describes how to use the {{site.data.keyword.blockchainfull_notm}} Platform console to build a fully functional network on Kubernetes cluster deployed into the cloud infrastructure of your choice.
 {:shortdesc}

 **Target audience:** This topic is designed for network operators who are responsible for creating, monitoring, and managing the blockchain network.